 How To Teach With Art In Any Subject Area

 Yet many teachers shy away from teaching with art, which causes their students to miss out on these potentially transformative learning experiences.
-Teaching with art creates opportunities for novelty in the classroom, which stimulates students’ minds, activating different ways of thinking and learning.
+Teaching with art creates opportunities for novelty in the classroom, stimulating students’ minds and activating different ways of thinking and learning.

 In my work with teachers, I always emphasize that teaching with works of art doesn’t require specialized knowledge in the field of art.
-It does require the willingness to look at your curriculum through a creative lens in order to find new and unexpected connections to the content you teach.
-If you are looking for a way to enliven your curriculum, the 5 steps below will help you leverage the power of art to improve your teaching practice and your students’ learning.
+It does require the willingness to look at your curriculum through a creative lens to find new and unexpected connections to the content you teach.
+If you are looking for a way to enliven your curriculum, the five steps below will help you leverage the power of art to improve your teaching practice and students’ learning.

 1. Choose a Work of Art

-Because art tells the story of human history, there is no curriculum topic that can’t be supported by works of art.
+Because art tells the story of human history, there is no curriculum topic that works of art can’t support.
 With your curriculum in mind, explore museum websites.
 A great place to start is The Metropolitan Museum of Art’s website, metmuseum.org, where you can download high-resolution images of thousands of works of art from their encyclopedic collection.
 Brooklynmuseum.org and moma.org are also excellent resources for art images.
 When selecting works of art to teach from, consider these three questions:

 - Does this artwork spark my interest?

 - How does it relate to my students’ lives?